MediaComem/comem-archidep-php-todo-exercise/README.md

 ## Delivery

-Send one email per team to the teacher with:
+Send one email per team to both teachers (Simon O. & Simon P.) with:

 * The link to the team's solution repository on GitHub.
 * The list of team members (and their GitHub username if it is not obvious).